Flux159/spanner-orm/README.md

       // boolean, // Assuming boolean is available or will be
       // uniqueIndex, // Assuming uniqueIndex is available or will be
       // primaryKey, // Often part of column definition, e.g., .primaryKey()
-      // jsonb, // Assuming jsonb or equivalent (e.g., json for PG, JSON/STRING for Spanner)
+      // jsonb, // Or json Assuming jsonb or equivalent (e.g., json for PG, JSON/STRING for Spanner)
       // index, // Assuming index is available or will be sql, // For raw SQL expressions like default values } from "spanner-orm"; // Adjust import path as per your project structure